Dadaab is the world's largest refugee camp.

 NRC is working to support some 465 000 inhabitants in the Dadaab complex, which constitutes Kenya's third-biggest town in terms of population.

 The kidnapping is the latest in a series of attacks in Dadaab, where gunmen last October seized two Spaniards working for Medecins sans Frontieres (Doctors Without Borders).
+They are still being held hostage in Somalia.

 The abduction of the Spaniards was one of the incidents that spurred Kenya to send troops and tanks into Somalia to fight the Shebab insurgents Nairobi blames for abductions and for cross-border raids.